-It was time to visit the brother and his wife.
+It was time to visit the brother and his wife again.
 So we packed our bags and off we went to Mallorca, Spain for a month.
-We had a great time and the days passed too swiftly before we had to return home.
-But we finally got around to sorting out the photos from our holidays in Majorca; so here’s a list of what we did there and liked.
+The days passed so swiftly that there was hardly enough time to cross off all the places on our things to do in Mallorca list.

 Things to see and do in Majorca aka Mallorca, Spain, according to yours truly